 T.J.
-Wolf joined the University of Cincinnati men's basketball program in August 2013 as video coordinator.
+Wolf joined the University of Cincinnati men's basketball program in August 2013 as video coordinator and was elevated to director of student-athlete development in August 2016.

 Wolf came to Cincinnati from Martinsville High School in Martinsville, Ind., where he served as the assistant varsity coach since 2007.
 Among his duties, Wolf edited film, coordinated daily practices, prepared scouting reports and conducted individual workouts.
 He also served as an academic supervisor, summer league coach and summer camp director.